Write all of the introduction content here. Only use NON

 The courses you choose will open up a wealth of career opportunities — not lock you into one occupation.
 You’ll extend your education way beyond the classroom to every area of your life.

-- GTY 702: Knowledge Construction & Advanced Theory
+- GTY 702 Knowledge Construction and Advanced Theory

 - Transcripts from your previous university courses